Georgian–Ossetian conflict: Late years of the Soviet Union

-In the late 1980s, Ossetian nationalistic organization, Adamon Nikhas (Voice of the People) was created.
-On 10 November 1989, the South Ossetian Supreme Soviet asked the Supreme Soviet of the Georgian Soviet Socialist Republic for the status of the region to be upgraded to that of autonomous republic.

-However this application was rejected on 16 November and the Georgians besieged Tskhinvali on 23 November 1989.
+In the late 1980s, the Ossetian nationalistic organization Adamon Nikhas (Voice of the People) was created.
+On 10 November 1989, the South Ossetian Supreme Soviet asked the Supreme Soviet of the Georgian Soviet Socialist Republic for the status of the region to be upgraded to that of an autonomous republic.
+However this application was rejected on 16 November.
+On 23 November 1989, Georgians organized a mass protest in Tskhinvali to oppose separatist tendencies.